 Use two forks to shred the chicken thighs.
 (I do this directly in the Instant Pot).

 If the stew seems too thin, press the “Saute” button and bring to a simmer until it reaches your desired thickness.
 Stir in the oregano and raisins.
-Add the dash of cinnamon to the stew, and more harissa if you’d like more spice.
+Add the ras al hanout to the stew, and more harissa if you’d like more spice.